jfloros1002/Pipeline-Project/README.md

 These paired end flies are then used for the analysis using the wrapper_script.py command

 NOTE: It is important that the files names contain the SRR56600XX.fastq file name, as this is used in the pipeline.
 Samples files will contain the same title.

+# Running the Pipeline

+To run the pipeline: Eight sample sequences must be present in the same directory as the wrapper script.
+These can be either the sample files present in the github repository, or the original files downloaded as described above using wget and fasterq_dump.
+Additionally the sleuth_command.R file must also be downloaded, as this is used in the wrapper script.

+Once the eight files, the sleuth_command.R, and wrapper_script.py are downloaded, analysis can be completed by writing python wrapper_script.py to the command line.
+A directory named PipelineProject_John_Floros will be created, and all output will be placed in this folder.